-Char grew up in rural Ontario, surrounded by the gorgeous farmlands of central Ontario, in the village of Prince Albert where both her mother and grandmother grew up.
+Char grew up surrounded by the gorgeous farmlands of Ontario, in the village of Prince Albert where both her mother and grandmother grew up.
 After graduating from Queen’s University (BA, Drama), Char moved to NYC in 1991 to attend the highly selective Circle-in-the-Square Theatre School.
 Through her work with movement teachers Mina and Moni Yakim, Char discovered how meditative and calming moving with the breath can be, and how non-actors might benefit from this practice.
 After meeting Ravi and beginning a regular yoga practice at LaMaMa LaGalleria, Char was inspired to become a certified teacher through Integral Yoga Institute in NYC, and began teaching in yoga studios, ashrams, corporations throughout Manhattan.

 In 2002, Char received extensive teacher training with Peter Rizzo of Bhava Yoga formerly of the East Village and known for its eloquent sequencing and fantastic adjustments.
 Char and Ravi’s articles on yoga have been published in Yoga Journal, Shape, and American Fitness.
 She feels blessed from the continual support of the community and offers a heartfelt thanks!
 She would also like to acknowledge Ravi, whose expertise, teaching, and all-round humble good-naturedness is an integral part of Yoga Station.

 I know how much courage it takes to walk into that first class, for the first time.